Search powered by AI

 6'4"25262627272829293030

-A BMI between 18.5 and 24.9 is considered within the normal, healthy range; 25 to 29.9 is considered overweight; 30 or more is considered obese; and 40 or greater is considered extremely obesity.
+Having a BMI between 18.5 and 24.9 is considered within the healthy range; 25 to 29.9 is considered having overweight; 30 or more is considered having obesity; and 40 or greater is considered extreme obesity.
 An exception is athletes, who have more muscle mass and less body fat than normal.
-They might have a BMI as high as 30 and yet not be obese.
+They might have a BMI as high as 30 and yet not have obesity.
 BMI is also adjusted for age and gender in people under age 18.

 For more information on calculating your BMI and how to achieve and maintain a healthy weight, visit the National Heart, Lung, and Blood Institute's Aim for a Healthy Weight program.

-In some cases, your health care professional may suggest you start a weight management program.
-You may receive this recommendation if you have high blood pressure, blood sugar or cholesterol, and/or are overweight or have a high percentage of body fat.
+In some cases, your healthcare professional may suggest you start a weight management program.
+You may receive this recommendation if you have high blood pressure, blood sugar or cholesterol, and/or overweight or have a high percentage of body fat.

 Treatment